clementGOURIOU/benchmark_motorbike/README.md

 The two different options are selected by choosing one of the two configurations files:

-1.  `system/fvSolution.fixedITER`, with a constat number of iteration for the pressure solver different accorinding to the test-case size.
-The velocity solver is set to 5 iteration for the different test-cases.
+1.  `system/fvSolution.fixedITER`, with a constat number of iteration per time step for the pressure solver, different accorinding to the test-case size.
+The velocity solver is set to 5 iteration per time step for the different test-cases.
 2.  `system/fvSolution.fixedNORM`, with a fixed exit norm value of 10^{-4} for the pressure solver.

 Figures shows the residual for pressure and veloccity for the two different options.